Rebuilders of walls, restorers of streets

 WEST – After a year of rebuilding from a tragedy that shook its little part of Texas, the town of West is still remembering, but a sense of change has overtaken the emotions of sorrow and remorse.
 As you walk the streets, you can see lots where homes used, now being cleared of blown debris and stones.
 You can see houses being built and refurbished for families to return to.

 “I think they are doing a whole lot better than they were a year ago,” said Mike Rhodes, volunteer for Texas Baptists Disaster Recovery.
-“Between when the explosion happened to/p>... [continue]
+“Between when the explosion happened to now,/p>... [continue]

 ISAAC is there to help